checkthechain/checkthechain/src/ctc/evm/event_utils_new/README.md

     - when performing a write

+# DONE
+- event decoding
+- db-vs-node query planning

 ## Advantages of New System
 - more robust (ACID compliant)
 - more storage efficient
-- faster (5x faster)
+- faster (5x faster read speeds)
-- supports many more query types
+- supports many more query types (6 vs 1)